mhawryluk/city-simulation-game/README.md

 - numpy - version 1.20.3

-## Features
+## Premise and Features
 - Place residential, commercial and industrial buildings by drawing special zones.
-- Buy other special buildings that affect city's statistics such as residents' happiness.
+- Buy other special buildings that affect city's statistics such as residents' happiness or city resources.
 - Add roads that connect constructs on the map and introduce traffic.
-- Upgrade your infrastructure to increase city wellbeing.
+- Upgrade the infrastructure to increase city's wellbeing.
-- Try to prevent unwanted events such as fires, burglaries, pandemics...
+- Do your best to prevent unwanted events such as fires, burglaries or pandemics...
 - Monitor your funds, city's population and current demand for construct types and utilities.
+- Have fun with CSG's sandbox-type gameplay.

 ## Screenshots